EIN 59-2919630

 Program areas at ACT

-Education and outreach: act was able to host several select educational and outreach workshops at its preserves outdoors as covid19 continued to impact where and how we held events.
+Education and outreach: act was able to host several select educational and outreach workshops at its preserves.
 Those events focused on volunteer engagement, preserve clean-ups and Conservation activities to support the organizations mission and goals.
-Following the covid19 shutdown, which prevented act from conducting much of its planned programming for 2020 & 2021, act moved much of its education and outreach online.
-Act hoste webinars and generated educational content about Conservation through its keep florid wild virtual series, which started in 2020.
-These videos and webinars reached viewers both within acts working area and beyond.
-Through these virtual outreach efforts, act was able to partner with state and local agencies, individuals, and other local nonprofits.
-In the fall, act was able to host several outdoor paddling outreach events to its santa fe river.
-Throughout the year, act continued its traditional outreach via its print newsletter, the gazetteer, and maintained a comprehensive website, which was updated regularly throughout 2021.
+Act resumed hosting many of its educational events about Conservation, wildlife, and related topics in person.
+For many of these, act partnered with state and local agencies, individuals, and other local nonprofits.
+Act hosted several outdoor paddling outreach events on the santa fe river and tuscawilla prairie.
+Throughout the year, act continued its traditional outreach via its print newsletter, the gazetteer, and maintained a comprehensive website, which was updated regularly throughout 2022.
 Act also relied heavily on its social media channels and regular monthly emails, field notes, to provide educational content to the public and promote acts mission and work.
-These channels reached over 10,000 subscribers in 2021 on such topics as ecology, wildlife, organizational activities, staff notes from the field, natural history, and upcoming act virtual events.
-Due to the pandemic and to ensure the health and safety of the community, act was not able to host some of its regular outreach events.
-This included its annual Conservation stewards awards event, which was held virtually in 2021 due to the pandemic.
+These channels reached over 10,000 subscribers in 2022 on such topics as ecology, wildlife, organizational activities, staff notes from the field, natural history, and upcoming act virtual events.
+Finally, in 2022 act was again able to host all of its regular outreach events, including it's annual Conservation stewards awards event, which was attended by over 550 people at act's prairie creek lodge.

-Property management: act actively manages twelve major preserves along with several smaller Conservation properties across north central Florida.
+Property management: act actively manages fourteen major preserves along with several smaller Conservation properties across north central Florida.
 Acts land management activities include forest, groundcover, and wetlands restoration, creating and maintaining public trails and informational kiosks, the application of prescribed fire, and exotic plant species control.
 Act benefits from the use of volunteers from the university of Florida, santa fe college, middlebury college, emory university alumni, local businesses, and the community at large to help complete these management activities alongside staff.
-In 2021, acts women in the woods resource management internship program, which is specifically tailored for young women (but also includes young men) in an effort to improve their hiring prospects in this traditionally male oriented Conservation career path, served 5 young women and 1 young man over the spring, summer, and fall semesters.
-In total, the program has served more than 36 young women and men since it began in 2017.
-In total, interns and volunteers contributed more than 1,900 hours of service to the organization.
-Despite having to cancel the in-person component due to the covid19 pandemic, the annual tree fest event organized by swamp head brewery & solar impact, Inc. raised additional funds in 2021 to plant 80,262 trees at acts little orange creek preserve.
-Act utilized prescribed fires to burn hundreds of acres in furtherance of its long-term habitat restoration goals, and installed an additional hiking trails at rock bluff springs and fox pen preserves and other amenities to enhance recreational enjoyment for the general public from all across north central Florida.
+In 2022, acts women in the woods resource management internship program, which is specifically tailored for young women (but also includes young men) in an effort to improve their hiring prospects in this traditionally male oriented Conservation career path, served 6 young women and 4 young men over the spring, summer, and fall semesters.
+In total, the program has served more than 46 young women and men since it began in 2017.
+In total, interns and volunteers contributed more than 6,600 hours of service to the organization.
+The annual tree fest event organized by swamp head brewery & solar impact, Inc. raised additional funds in 2022 to plant 96,023 trees at acts little orange creek preserve.
+Act utilized prescribed fires to burn hundreds of acres in furtherance of its long-term habitat restoration goals, and installed an additional hiking trails at rock bluff springs and at other preserves and other amenities to enhance recreational enjoyment for the general public from all across north central Florida.

 Who funds Alachua Conservation Trust (ACT)